x

 Thompson, from Fort Worth, was struggling with a meth addiction after a stressful divorce that left her a single mom of four boys.
 An altercation with a stranger in 2006 landed her with an assault charge.

-Thompson was given two years of probation, but her continued use of methamphetamines violated her parole, which sent her to serve two years in prison.
+Thompson was given two years of probation, but her continued use of methamphetamines violated her parole, leading her to serve two years in prison.

 Meanwhile, Youniacutt, who now lives in Lubbock, was an alcoholic coping with years of childhood abuse.
 In 2007, she drove to the supermarket to get cigarettes while intoxicated and ran into an off-duty officer who accused her of cutting him off.